philcockfield/create-tmpl/README.md

 <p>&nbsp;</p>

 ### Introduction
-Compose one or more directories and files together with glob patterns into a powerful `tmpl` that can be copied anywhere...to the file-system, to memory, wherever.
+Compose directories and files together with glob patterns into a powerful `tmpl` that can be copied anywhere...to the file-system, to memory, wherever.

 Add simple `transformer` functions to the pipeline to precisely customize each file as it is written taking variable arguments (via the [API](#API)) or the values entered by the user (via the [command-line](#CLI)).